laike9m/VideoChat/development.md

 1. I use `ajax` to prevent current page from reloading after sending a request.
 Why?
 Because two people can chat if and only if their `iframe` elements have the same `src` attribute (i.e. same room).
 If you reload, as mentioned before, a new random number will be generated thus making the inviter enter a different room.
 2. When sending HTTP request, `__elgg_ts` and `__elgg_token` are necessary parameters.
 This is a machanism elgg uses to validate message.
 Luckily these two variables are stored in global scope:
 <img src="https://github.com/laike9m/VideoChat/raw/master/md_images/s.jpg" />
-3. If you try to search friend in another page rather than the videochat Page, though you can still get a `invite` button, however when click, you will be alerted:
+3. If you try to search friends in another page rather than the videochat Page, you still get a `invite` button, however when clicked, you will be alerted:
 <img src="https://github.com/laike9m/VideoChat/raw/master/md_images/alert.jpg" />
 This is done by detecting the existense of that random number since it only exists in the videochat page.